 If all rent is received through a QWC, the QWC collects and remits all TOT (tax) for your business.

 Rental income not received through a QWC must be taxed and remitted to the Office of the Treasurer & Tax Collector either annually or monthly.
 If some or none of your rent is received through a QWC, you will be asked about Small Operator designation and Filing Frequency.
 Small Operators may file annually if the combined gross receipts from rental income is $250,000 or less for all locations and no location has rental income greater than $40,000.
 Small Operators do not require a Certificate of Authority.

-Business Registration Fees for new businesses are based on anticipated gross receipts for the current calendar year, and the business activity types selected.
+Business Registration Fees for new businesses are based on either anticipated San Francisco gross receipts or payroll expense for the current calendar year, and the business activity types selected.
 Use Schedule B if your business consists solely of the business activities of Certain Services (e.g. Repair/Maintenance, Personal/Laundry, Civic Orgs), Retail Trade, and/or Wholesale Trade (described on page 1 of the Application).
 If your business does anything else, use Schedule A.